 Securing CBRN materials has been part of the Commission's activities since 2006.
 Following the 2009 final report of the CBRN Task Force, which involved experts from public and private sectors, the Commission presented a Communication on strengthening CBRN security in the EU [54 KB] , including an EU CBRN Action Plan.

 The CBRN Action Plan consists of 124 actions.
 Its main objective is to complement national measures that address existing gaps and promote exchanges of information and best practices.
 Taking into account the number of actions and the level of ambition of the Action Plan, it will set the political agenda in this field for the next three to five years.

 The Action Plan focuses on three main strands:

 The implementation of the Action Plan is a key part of the EU Internal Security Strategy in Action.
 A review of the Action Plan was undertaken in 2012.
 An overview of its implementation by the Member States and EU bodies is provided in the 2012 Progress Report on the Implementation of the EU CBRN Action Plan [132 KB] .
 The report also underlined the importance of developing a more strategic and overarching approach to CBRN and explosives (E) policies.
-In November 2012, draft Council conclusions on the new CBRNE Agenda .
+In November 2012, draft Council conclusions started a discussion on the new CBRNE Agenda .
 At the same time we see more and more deliverables coming from actions launched within the framework of the Action Plan, e.g. a CBRN Glossary [753 KB] .
 The European Commission's intention is to use the Glossary in order to achieve a common understanding of terms related to CBRN area.
 The Glossary is to be used not only in the European Union, but also outside its borders, e.g. during the implementation of the EU CBRN Risk Mitigation Centres of Excellence Initiative.